 Citizens and visitors of Osceola County typically will not need to evacuate.
-However, consider the following points if you plan to evacuation:
+However, if you live in a prefabricated home or area with a likely potential of flooding, alternative sheltering is highly recommended.
+If you plan to evacuate, consider the following: